Gambling and online casinos in Uganda

 Uganda is one of the most progressive gambling markets in East Africa.

-Unlike many neighboring countries, gambling here is completely legalized and regulated by the state,
+Unlike many neighboring countries, gambling here is completely legalized and regulated by the state, which allows the development of a modern and transparent gambling sector.

-Over the past ten years, Uganda has become a regional gambling hub,- where international operators operate,
+Over the past ten years, Uganda has become a regional gambling hub, with international operators and online casinos and betting shops generating significant revenue for the country's economy.

 Historical context

-Gambling in Uganda has a long history,- starting from the colonial era, when the British authorities
+Gambling in Uganda has a long history, dating back to the colonial era, when British authorities introduced the first lotteries and horse racing sweepstakes.

 the central body regulating all gambling activity.